Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 Still.
 It was a relief like the moment a storm broke after a hand of stifling days when Wilde finally announced, after a day spent watching old, sick and weak Big-Ears being herded into a big building and not coming out again, that he’d had enough of waiting as well.

-“It’s time we phone home.”
+"It’s time we phone home."

 Tooko had been dozing, curled up on the big bed with his tail over his nose.
 But his ears sprang up like young saplings and he raised his head looking like he’d never been asleep.

-“About time!”
+"About time!"

-“Yeah.
-Get us aloft, Pip.”
+"Yeah.
+Get us aloft, Pip."

 Tooko flowed off the bed and through the cabin on four-paw, poured himself into his pilot seat, and started to do the many things he did with buttons and switches that made the ship work.

-“We get to fight, yes?”
+"We get to fight, yes?"
 Ferd checked.

-“I bloody well hope so, mate.”
+"I bloody well hope so, mate."
 Wilde’s voice had a growl in it.
-“I didn’t do all this work just to get blue-balled.”
+"I didn’t do all this work just to get blue-balled."

 Ferd hooted appreciatively, and went to sit by the seeing-stone that let him watch the world outside.
 Even on a sick and wounded place like this, seeing the ground drop away and the clouds roll out below, until even the mountains were so small they looked flat with the ground…